The second annual Cambridge Future Cities Conference will be on Tuesday 18th July 2017 at Jesus College.

 Confirmed speakers, chairs and panelists:

-Carlo Ratti, Keynote speaker; Professor at The Massachusetts Institute of Technology and Director of the MIT senseable City Lab
+Carlo Ratti, Keynote speaker; Professor at The Massachusetts Institute of Technology & Director of the MIT senseable City Lab

 Professor Philip McCann; - Endowed Chair of Economic Geography, University of Groningen